LeonBonetti/RESTful-Boilerplate-NodeJs/README.md

 ## This is a basic boilerplate to construct RESTful apis in Nodejs using typescript

-## Whats is necessary to work with him?
+## Whats is necessary to work with this?
   In your VsCode installing two extensions
     - Prettier
     - TSLint